AniketBulusu/City-of-Calgary-Ward-Analysis-Dashboard/README.md

 ```bash
 docker-compose down
 ```
-Or simply crash the program with Ctrl-C.
+Or simply crash the program with Ctrl-C from the terminal.

 ### Troubleshooting